Level 4: Integrated

 Overview

-For complex transactions, the legal-context.json file includes hooks to richer legal infrastructure:
+For complex transactions, the legal-context.json file includes hooks to richer legal infrastructure.
+The standard does not prescribe an enforcement model; deployments select among several, often in combination:

-- Dispute resolution systems — structured processes, institutional arbitration (e.g., AAA)
+- Dispute resolution systems — structured processes, institutional arbitration, mediation, online dispute resolution

-- Escrow and conditional payment release — programmatic enforcement of conditions
+- Escrow and conditional payment release — programmatic conditions on payment release; appropriate for high-value commitments where holding funds against performance is justified

 - Multi-party agreement management — buyer, seller, agents, principals